It is a powerful aromatic amino acid that is a staple for dopamine, epinephrine, norepinephrine, and thyroid hormones.

-Another user who suffered from fatigue and low adrenal output also used the tyrosine supplement along with 5-HTP and found similar beneficial effects.
+Another user who suffered from fatigue and low adrenal output also used the tyrosine supplement and 5-HTP and found similar beneficial effects.

 The combination of tyrosine supplements with a Super Cortisol supplement from Now Foods has helped another patient suffering from fatigue.
 The user mentions that the energy levels have increased and that the brain fog has disappeared after the combined use.

 However, drug mixing should always be done under the supervision of a doctor.
-Please check with your local doctor before combining any supplement.
+Please check with your local doctor before combining any supplements.

 Interactions with Drugs What are the Risks?